-Corporate Internal Audit Unit (SPI) it is an independent work unit formed within an organization or company to carry out objective internal supervision.
+Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

-The company's Internal Audit Unit plays an important role in ensuring that all business processes run in accordance with regulations, operational standards, and principles good corporate governance (good corporate governance).
+The Company’s Internal Audit Unit plays a crucial role in ensuring that all business processes are conducted in accordance with regulations, operational standards, and the principles of good corporate governance.

-In maintaining transparency and accountability, SPI is at the forefront in detecting and preventing potential irregularities, fraud, and inefficiencies in the company's operations.
+In upholding transparency and accountability, SPI plays a leading role in detecting and preventing potential irregularities, fraud, and inefficiencies in the company’s operations.

 SPI also serves as a strategic partner of Management in improving the effectiveness of internal control and risk management.